A function that returns the next state tree, given the current state tree and the action to handle.

 parts of the state tree respond to actions, you may combine several reducers

-into a single reducer function by using combineReducers
+into a single reducer function by using combineReducers.

 A function that returns the next state tree, given the current state tree and the action to handle.

-preloadedState: PreloadedStateThe initial state.
+OptionalpreloadedState: PreloadedStateThe initial state.
 You may optionally specify it

 to hydrate the state from the server in universal apps, or to restore a